A Survey on Deep Learning Event Extraction: Approaches and Applications: Deep Learning Event Extraction Models

 Traditional event extraction methods are challenging to learn in-depth features, making it difficult to improve the task of event extraction that depends on complex semantic relations.
-Most recent event extraction works are based on a deep learning architecture like Convolutional Neural Networks (CNN) \cite{DBLP:conf/acl/ChenXLZ015,DBLP:conf/nlpcc/ZhangXC16}, Recurrent Neural Network (RNN) \cite{DBLP:conf/emnlp/NguyenG16,DBLP:conf/aaai/ShaQCS18}, Graph Neural Network (GNN) \cite{DBLP:conf/emnlp/LiuLH18,DBLP:conf/emnlp/HuangYP20}, Transformer \cite{DBLP:conf/acl/YangFQKL19,DBLP:conf/emnlp/LiuCLBL20}, or other networks \cite{DBLP:conf/ijcai/ZhangQZLJ19,DBLP:conf/coling/HuangZTTX20}.
+Most recent event extraction works are based on a deep learning architecture like Convolutional Neural Networks (CNN) \cite{DBLP:conf/acl/ChenXLZ015,DBLP:conf/nlpcc/ZhangXC16}, Recurrent Neural Network (RNN) \cite{DBLP:conf/emnlp/NguyenG16,DBLP:conf/aaai/ShaQCS18}, Graph Neural Network (GNN) \cite{DBLP:conf/emnlp/LiuLH18,cui-etal-2020-edge,HAWK,DBLP:conf/www/SunLPWNY021,DBLP:conf/aaai/Sun0P0FJY22}, Transformer \cite{DBLP:conf/acl/YangFQKL19,DBLP:conf/emnlp/LiuCLBL20,DBLP:journals/corr/abs-2108-10038}, or other networks \cite{DBLP:conf/ijcai/ZhangQZLJ19,DBLP:conf/coling/HuangZTTX20}.
+As shown in TABLE \ref{tab:BasicInformation}, we show the basic information of existing models according to the publish year.
+It includes the domain which is the model exploring, venue the model published, and datasets the model used.
+Furthermore, we conclude whether each model contains event detection, argument extraction and named entity recognition.
 The deep learning method can capture complex semantic relations and significantly improve multiple event extraction data sets.
 We introduce several typical event extraction models.